Nodes

 Inputs declares variables the node reads.

-previous reads MediaSession.Outputs.buffer_seconds, so this is a
+previous reads MediaSession.State.buffer_seconds, so this is a

 self-read from the previous tick.

-fetched reads Decoder.Outputs.fetched_seconds, so MediaSession depends
+fetched reads Decoder.State.fetched_seconds, so MediaSession depends

 on Decoder in the play phase.

-Outputs declares variables the node writes.
+State declares variables the node writes.

 buffer_seconds is initialized with 10.0 because the first tick needs a

-buffer value before MediaSession has run.
+buffer value before MediaSession has updated.

 the node computes the next buffer level and writes it as buffer_seconds.

-Full file: examples/video_player.py
+Full file: examples/video_player/video_player.py

 """Adaptive-bitrate video player as a feedback control loop.